0SINTr/hARP/README.md

 **hARP** is a covert communication tool that enables two hosts on the same network to exchange messages by manipulating their ARP caches.
 By embedding messages into static ARP entries, **hARP** allows for discreet data exchange without raising suspicions from standard network monitoring tools.

-🍀 **NOTE:** This is an ongoing **reasearch project** for educational purposes rather than a full-fledged production-ready tool, so treat it accordingly.
+🍀 **NOTE:** This is an ongoing **research project** for educational purposes rather than a full-fledged production-ready tool, so treat it accordingly.

 ## 📋 Table of Contents